Five States Are Eliminating Black Districts. Louisiana Just Approved the Map That Started It.

 The John Lewis Voting Rights Advancement Act would restore the effects test and add federal preclearance for states with a track record of discriminatory maps.
 It has been introduced in every Congress since 2019.
 It has never received a Senate floor vote.

 1. Tell your senators to pass the John Lewis VRA.
+The Voting Rights Advancement Act would restore the effects test that Callais eliminated.
 Send the letter through Resistbot.
+This is the only legislative fix.

 2. Follow the lawsuits.
-The NAACP challenge to Tennessee’s map will be the first test of whether any path remains under the new standard.
+The NAACP challenge to Tennessee’s map will be the first test of whether any path remains under the new intent standard.
+If it fails, there is no federal remedy for racially discriminatory maps drawn carefully enough.

-This brief is part of our Civil Rights and Racial Justice coverage.
-For state-specific updates, see Tennessee, Alabama, Georgia, and Louisiana.
+This brief is part of our Civil Rights and Racial Justice coverage and the Election 2026 series.
+For state-specific updates, see Tennessee, Alabama, Georgia, Louisiana, and Mississippi.

 Sources